 If you’re sexually active or think you’re at risk, you can make an appointment with us at Manhattan Medical Arts for advice and treatment about protecting your sexual health in the future.

-We believe in providing accessible, cost-effective and efficient care that meets the expectations of our clients and strive to maintain the highest standards of safe and quality health care in all our facilities, for all our patients.
+We believe in providing accessible, cost-effective, and efficient care that meets the expectations of our clients and strives to maintain the highest standards of safety and quality health care in all our facilities, for all our patients.